romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-When recommending tooling and workflows to teams within an enterprise, what considerations should be taken into account?
+Q: When recommending tooling and workflows to teams within an enterprise, what considerations should be taken into account?
 <details><summary>Show the answer</summary><p>

 - **The current technology stack and development practices of the team**